 Stage 1: When the autopilot is engaged, the bridge officer is required to confirm their presence to the BNWAS system every 3 to 12 minutes.
 This confirmation is done by either moving an arm in front of a motion sensor or pressing a confirmation button in response to a flashing light.

-STAGE 2– when a confirmation signal fails to occur within 15 seconds in stage 1 an alarm will sound on the bridge and if there is still no confirmation signal after a further 15 second in the captain’s and the first officer’s cabin one of them must then go to the bridge and cancel the alarm.
+Stage 2: If a confirmation signal fails to occur within 15 seconds in Stage 1, an alarm will sound on the bridge.
+If there is still no confirmation signal after an additional 15 seconds, the alarm will extend to the captain’s and the first officer’s cabins.
+At this point, either the captain or the first officer must go to the bridge and cancel the alarm.

 Stage 3: If neither the captain nor the first officer cancels the alarm within a specified time period (usually between 90 seconds and 3 minutes, depending on the vessel’s size), the alarm will sound in locations where other personnel are available.
 This ensures that immediate assistance can be provided if required.